 My thoughts went back a few years to a conversation with Roberta, a friend in New York.
 “My cat seems so contented when her kittens are nursing,” I said.

 “Motherhood is very rewarding,” said Roberta, the mother of a now grown-up son.
-Although she was neither a yogi nor a devotee, she saw the oneness of her feelings and those of my cat.
+Roberta, though neither a yogi nor a devotee, still saw the oneness of her feelings and those of my cat.

-“But how is it,” you ask, “that creatures of different species like Roberta and my cat feel the same?”
-Is it because we have evolved from the animals, as Darwin says?
+“But,” you ask, “thy do creatures of different species like Roberta and my cat feel the same?”
+Maybe because we have evolved from the animals, as Darwin says?